idfive/Developer-Documentation/docs/general/platform_partners/overview.md

 ## [WP Engine](https://wpengine.com/)

-While we are not partners with WPEngine, we have worked on this platform for several client projects.
-We cannot comment on pricing structures/etc, but overall it seems to be a solid platform choice.
+While we are not specifically partners with WPEngine, we have worked on this platform for several client projects.
+We cannot comment on pricing structures/etc, but overall it seems to be a solid platform choice, if other desired metrics align.

 ### WPEngine Pros